phillee20/Markdown-Blog/README.md

 ## Tech Stack

 The project is created with Express, MongoDB, Node and Bootstrap.
-Libraries including dompurify was also used to sanitize the HTML and prevcent XSS attacks.
+Libraries including EJS and dompurify was also used to sanitize the HTML and prevcent XSS attacks.

 ## Running this on a local machine